 She has served the Port Townsend area as an herbalist, medicine maker, and healer during this time.
 Among her knowledge and teachings are decades of experience in the identification of herbs by sight, smell, touch, and taste.
 Beyond her own organoleptic abilities, she has taught over 50 apprentices throughout the Pacific Northwest, students and woofers from around the world.
 She is well-versed in herbal properties and their uses.
 Denise takes great pride in her products.
 All of her products are handcrafted from raw materials whose identities she can readily confirm using her aforementioned vast knowledge and resources including those from her own garden.
 Please visit her website: www.MountainSpiritHerbals.com.
-You may contact Denise via e-mail @ email@example.com
+You may contact Denise via e-mail at this address: email@example.com

-2017 Presentations by Denise Joy
+2018 Presentations by Denise Joy

 2017 "Roses and Rosehips: The Beauty and the Bitter" What is it about the Rose that captures our world and us?
 The smell, the colors, the essences, these have captured humans for thousands of years.
 We will explore the history and uses of the Rose, and her hips.
 I will give recipes for face creams to simple syrups.
 Everyday potions you can make for health, which bring beauty.
 With summer abundance we will also talk about what we can do with everyday harvest from garden to healthy living.

-BEGINNERS TRACK FRIDAY, AUGUST 26 ~ 9:00 am - 10:30 am in Classroom Building B Herbal Simple and Complex Syrups In this class, we will create simple syrup and talk about the properties.
+2016 "Herbal Simple and Complex Syrups" In this class, we will create simple syrup and talk about the properties.
 This is a fun and yummy way to store all kinds of great herbals for coughs and colds, to that extra special pancake syrup or turkey dressing.
 We will make syrup using what you would have in your kitchen and talk about the properties.
 Methods of making them with local garden and wild ingredients will be covered.
 What is in syrups?
 Why choose syrup over other herbal methods?
 How to make herbal syrups will be demonstrated.
 Do I use honey or vinegar or both?
 These questions and more will be answered in this beginner herbal.

-2016 "Basic Herbal First Aid Kits: Personalized for Your Families’ Needs In this class, we will go over basic first aid in an herbal tradition.
+2016 "Basic Herbal First Aid Kits: Personalized for Your Families’ Needs" In this class, we will go over basic first aid in an herbal tradition.
 Incorporating herbs used from your kitchen to your yard, we will take the time to talk about your personal first aide needs and help start your own home kit.
 Herbal First aide and any other first aide is a must.
 Who knows when the next storm or earthquake will hit!
 Having your own personal Herbal kit ready at hand for you and your loved ones is a must.
 Over the last 25 years or so I have worked with students.
 We have come up with herbals that I have thought were important.
 I will go over the basics and also breakdown a bit for people what would work in a kit for them at a moment’s notice.
 Are you or your family in sports?
 Do you have health issues?
 How about your pet?
 In an emergency what would you do?
 These are some of the questions I would like folks to think about as you work on your own.

-2015"Growing and Cultivating Herbal Medicine in the Pacific Northwest Drawing on her extensive knowledge of Puget Sound flora, Denise will explain what makes the plants of this region special.
+2015"Growing and Cultivating Herbal Medicine in the Pacific Northwest" Drawing on her extensive knowledge of Puget Sound flora, Denise will explain what makes the plants of this region special.
 Even the common plants found in most other locales have special attributes created from the climate, soils and heredity.
 Add to that the knowledge of plants native to this unique near-coastal basin and you will gain valuable knowledge not available elsewhere.